Trump to chair U.N. Security Council meeting on Iran

 Haley arranged Tuesday’s event after several members expressed opposition to her plan to convene a meeting on Wednesday on Nicaragua.
 Haley said their views should be on record.
 More than 300 people have been killed and thousands injured in crackdowns by police and armed groups on protests over government plans to cut welfare benefits.
 The protests developed into broader opposition against President Daniel Ortega.

 China, Russia, Bolivia and others said the situation in Nicaragua was not a threat to international peace and security and therefore should not be discussed by the council.
-The United States has the nine votes required to block a procedural vote expected to be called by Bolivia, diplomats said.
+The United States has the nine votes required to defeat a procedural vote expected to be called by Bolivia, diplomats said.

+(This story corrects to say U.S. has pushed the U.N. to call out Iran, not add sanctions on Iran, paragraph 2)

 Reporting by Michelle Nichols; editing by Grant McCool